TL;DR

 - Cryptocurrency Exchanges: Exchanges like Binance and Coinbase provide tools to manage slippage, such as setting slippage tolerance.

-- DeFi Platforms: AMMs like Uniswap and SushiSwap include slippage settings to protect traders from adverse price movements.
+- DeFi Platforms: AMMs like Uniswap and SushiSwap include settings to protect traders from adverse price movements.

 Controversy